getdirty75/asymetrics/src/articles/label-story-3-wahever-records.md

 <br>

-On **“Oceans may be still”** is young Lisa Samuel, who lives 2 houses down my street and I whom met her through her neighbour Auntie Leslie who told me about her beautiful voice coming through her walls.
+On **“Oceans may be still”** is young **Lisa Samuel**, who lives 2 houses down my street and I whom met her through her neighbour **Auntie Leslie** who told me about her beautiful voice coming through her walls.
 Lisa was around the studio with her mum only one hour and improvised In the most natural and easy first take, she has a great talent.

 **Alex Dayo**, with whom we recorded the percussion loop is the main person behind our **[Zantogola project](https://wahever.bandcamp.com/album/g-ndo-fara)**, I’m very thankful to him for the great human adventure that we livedg recording and mixing Zantogola, and all the great people I met in the process.